 Marriott & Hilton Gold Status

-Hilton Gold also gives you free breakfast for two for each day you stay, a fifth night free when using points, two bottles of water, and an 80% bonus towards future free nights.
+Hilton Gold gives you free breakfast for two for each day you stay, a fifth night free when using points, two bottles of water, and an 80% bonus towards future free nights.

 Global Entry / Pre-TSA Fee Credits